-The Part interface defines a set of standard headers common to most mail systems and a content block, and defines set and get methods for each of these members.
+The Part interface defines a set of standard headers common to most mail systems, specifies the data-type assigned to data comprising a content block, and defines set and get methods for each of these members.
 It is the basic data component in the JavaMail API and provides a common interface for both the Message and the BodyPart classes.
 See the JavaMail API documentation for details.

-- Message implements the Part interface, and adds From:, To:, and Subj: header attribute definitions with their corresponding set and get methods.
-Clients can create, send, receive and store individual messages. - BodyPart implements the Part interface without headers defined by the Message class, and is intended to define a single message element included within a message object that includes a multipart type ContentType: header.
-Clients must embed BodyPart objects into multipart Message objects in order to create, send, receive or store them.
+- Message implements the Part interface, and adds message-specific header attribute definitions with its corresponding set and get methods.
+Clients can create, send, receive and store individual messages. - BodyPart implements the Part interface without headers defined by the Message class, and is intended to define a single message element included within a message object that includes a multipart content type.
+Clients must embed BodyPart objects into multipart objects in order to create, send, receive or store them.